tue-5XSJ0/tue-5xsj0.github.io/index.md

-# Automotive Sensing
+# Automotive Sensing & Data Fusion and Semantic Interpretation

-This page contains the course materials and tutorials for 5XSJ0: "Automotive Sensing".
+This page contains the course materials and tutorials for 5XSJ0: "Automotive Sensing" and 5XSK0: "Data Fusion and Semantic Interpretation".

 [comment]: <> (For questions/concerns/bug reports about these pages, please submit an issue or pull request directly to our )